Barry Preston Award

 Eligibility requirements

-Any Australian or New Zealand researcher in the matrix biology field currently at a national or international research institution who exemplifies the same passion for discovery and mentorship that Barry typified is eligible to be nominated.
+Any Australian or New Zealand citizen in the matrix biology field currently at a national or international research institution who exemplifies the same passion for discovery and mentorship that Barry typified is eligible to be nominated.
 The awardee must be available to deliver a plenary lecture at the society conference on their research.

 Application Requirements